 Tia Harrison is a co-founder of The Butcher’s Guild, Executive Chef and co-owner of Sociale, a northern Italian-inspired Restaurant, and co-owner of Avedano’s Holly Park Market, a neighborhood butcher shop that focuses on whole animal butchery.

-Dava Guthmiller, Leader at Slow Food San Francisco
+Dava Guthmiller, Board Chair of Slow Food San Francisco and Founder of Noise13

 Loretta Keller, Chef at Coco500